 The double-declining balance method has some disadvantages over the straight-line method:

-- It is a bit complex than the more traditional and simpler straight-line method
+- It is a bit complex than the more traditional and simpler straight-line method.

 - Most of the assets are used consistently over their useful life, thus depreciating them at an accelerated rate does not make sense.
-Further, it does not reflect the actual use of the asset
+Further, it does not reflect the actual use of the asset.

 - A double-declining balance method skews profitability.
-The Company less profitable in the early years than in later years thus it will be difficult to measure the true operational profitability of the Company.
+The Company less profitable in the early years than in later years; thus, it will be difficult to measure the true operational profitability of the Company.

 A double-declining balance depreciation method is an accelerated depreciation method that can be used to depreciate the value of the asset over the useful life of the asset.
 It is a bit complex method than the straight-line method of depreciation but is useful for deferring tax payments and maintain low profitability in the early years.

-This has been a guide to Double Declining Balance Method of Depreciation.
+This has been a guide to the Double Declining Balance Method of Depreciation.
 Here we discuss its double declining balance formula along with practical examples, advantages, and disadvantages.
 You may learn more about accounting from the following article –